MPLLang/mpl/README.md

 control: `parfor` splits the input range into approximately `(j-i)/g` subranges, each of size at most `g`, and each subrange is processed sequentially.
 The grain-size must be at least 1, in which case the loop is "fully parallel".
+**Note**: This function should only be used if a reasonable grain size can be passed as argument.
+This is often cumbersome.
+In general, we recommend using `parform` instead (described below).

 The `alloc` primitive takes a length and returns a fresh, uninitialized array of that size. **Warning**: To guarantee no errors, the programmer must be